-We posted this eCard on our Facebook page a few weeks ago, and it got me thinking, mainly about how true it is.
-I decided to consult the teachers in my life to verify this truth (or dispel it) and get their thoughts on the best ways to show appreciation to a teacher before school’s out for summer.
+We posted this eCard on our Facebook Page, and it got me thinking about how true the statement is.
+I decided to consult the teachers in my life to verify this truth (or dispel it) and get their thoughts on the best ways to show appreciation to a teacher before school’s out for summer, or during the holidays.

 I really must preface this post with how much it touches a teacher to let them know they are appreciated.
 This sentiment was unanimous with the teachers I spoke with preparing the list below.
 Every one of them said a handwritten note can mean so much more than trinkets or gifts.
 It’s no secret teachers are overworked and underpaid, especially considering the HUGE role they play in our kids’ lives, and a personal word of encouragement can go a long way.